GoogleChrome/web-vitals-extension/README.md

 * Check `Console logging` and click 'Save'
 * Open the Console panel in DevTools and filter for `Web Vitals`

 To filter out unneeded metrics, prepend a minus sign to the metric name.
-For example, set the filter to `Web Vitals -CLS -FID` to filter out CLS and FID diagnostic info.
+For example, set the filter to `Web Vitals Extension -CLS -FID` to filter out CLS and FID diagnostic info.

 Diagnostic info for each metric is logged as a console group prepended by the extension name, `[Web Vitals Extension]`, meaning that you will need to click this line in order to toggle the group open and closed.